diyaa17/Codesheet/README.md

 Java-based billing system is a simple terminal application that allows users to manage a list of items for billing purposes.
 Users can add items with their name, quantity, and price, and view the bill summary showing each item's details and the total amount.

+code 3- Rock,paper,Scissor

+This Rock, Paper, Scissors Java project is a terminal-based game where a player competes against the computer over three rounds.
+The game validates user input, tracks scores for both the player and the computer, and announces the winner based on who wins the most rounds.